The Alzheimer’s Association is Here to Help

 The Alzheimer's Association Helpline operates 24 hours a day, seven days a week, in more than 200 languages.
 Our staff is highly trained and knowledgeable about all aspects of Alzheimer’s disease.
 Call us if you have questions about:

 - Alzheimer’s disease or memory loss, medications and treatment options, brain health and care options

 - Caregiving tips and respite care options

 - Services available in your community and referrals

-We offer a monthly telephone caregiver support group facilitated by trained staff.
+We offer a support group every second Thursday of the month facilitated by trained staff.
 In addition, our online social networking community ALZConnected® provides a safe place for people to connect with others in similar situations.